Mutations

 Of note, specific brain regions appear to be affected differentially.
 For example, in DS, PET imaging suggests the striatum is burdened with amyloid very early on and neurofibrillary tangles are particularly dense in DS brains compared with non-DS brains (Lao et al., 2016, Annus et al., 2016).
 Also, Aβ and tau pathologies in the locus coeruleus, a brain region affected very early in sporadic AD, differed from those observed in early onset AD (EOAD), and especially late-onset AD (LOAD) (Saternos et al., 2024).
 Oligomeric tau and Aβ levels in this brain region were particularly elevated in DS AD, with phospho-tau231 and neuronal tau staining being more similar in DS AD and EOAD than LOAD.

 Interestingly, the extent of cerebrovascular disease (CVD) in DS AD appears to correlate with the severity of amyloid and tau pathologies, suggesting it is a core feature of DS AD tied to AD progression (Aug 2023 conference news).
 This characteristic seems to be independent of conventional age-related vascular risk factors, such as hypertension and heart disease, which are less prevalent in DS individuals.
 A brain imaging study identified enlarged perivascular spaces and infarcts in the early 30s, before global amyloid and tau pathologies reached an inflection point at age 35 (Lao et al., 2024).
 Microbleeds and white matter hyperintensities surfaced in the 30s and 40s.
 A detailed study of microbleeds further showed that microbleeds in DS increase with age and AD clinical stage, are more common in APOE4 carriers, and are predominantly found in posterior, lobar brain regions (Zsadanyi et al., 2024).
 White matter hyperintensities also increased with age, surfacing 10 years before AD symptom onset with progression closely linked to AD pathology, particularly in periventricular regions, and frontal, parietal, and occipital lobes (Morcillo-Nieto et al., 2024).
-Also of note, in DS patients who had yet to develop AD, white matter hyperintensities were associated with plasma markers of astrocytosis (GFAP) and tau pathology (phospho-tau 217), the latter which was associated with neurofilament light chain, a marker of neurodegeneration, in participants with mild cognitive impairment (Edwards et al., 2024).
+Also of note, in DS patients who had yet to develop AD, white matter hyperintensities were associated with plasma markers of astrocytosis (GFAP), tau pathology (phospho-tau 217), and neurodegeneration (neurofilament light chain) (Edwards et al., 2024; Rosas et al., 2024).
 Female gender, lower body mass index, hypertension, and carrying the APOE4 allele were associated with higher levels of cerebrovascular biomarkers for a given age (Lao et al., 2024).

 Individuals with DS appear to have a higher frequency and severity of cerebral amyloid angiopathy (CAA) and have a unique neuroinflammatory phenotype possibly due to serum proteins infiltrating the brain via microbleeds.
 Indeed, microbleeds correlate with CAA in postmortem cortical tissue from individuals with DS beginning in the mid-30s, mirroring the rise in amyloid plaques (Helman et al., 2019).
 Also of note, cortical microinfarcts, mostly clustered in the parietal lobes, were found in 12 percent of DS patients and may be tied to a specific ischemic CAA phenotype (Aranha et al., 2024).
 Despite these pathologies, compared with CAA in carriers of other APP duplications limited to APP with or without a few neighboring genes, CAA in DS appears to be less severe and individuals with DS have a lower frequency of cerebral hematoma (Mann et al., 2018).
 This may be due to carriers of APP duplications having higher brain levels of total Aβ and shorter Aβ peptides than individuals with DS (Aug 2023 conference news).